slopezpereyra/slopezpereyra.github.io/_posts/2023-09-4-OnAFanaticalBook.md

 quite exotic—man.

 Whether the book is truly as remarkable as I recall, it's difficult to say.
-It is often not its content what makes memorable a work of art, but the alchemy incurred upon its opposition to our peculiar state of conscience.
+It is often not the content what makes memorable a work of art, but the alchemy incurred upon its opposition to our peculiar state of conscience.
 I content myself to say that, in memory, the book is exquisite.